 Modifying a certificate means creating a new certificate that has the same or a different key and a different serial number, and that differs in one or more other fields from the old certificate.

-Once modified, the old certificate may or may not be revoked, but must not be reused for requesting further renewals, re-keyed, renewedkeys, or modified modifications.
+Once modified, the old certificate may or may not be revoked, but must not be reused for requesting further renewals, re-keys, or modifications.